gauravsh0812/image2mathml_data_creation/README.md

     (NOTE: We don't need to preprocess images for OpenNMT.
 It is for Our model.)
     The final sampled dataset has both omml_nK and olatex_nK for our model.

+before proceeding, let's copy all the relevant image folders to respective directories to create final structure as mention below.

-next steps can be done on local system. copying data to local system. before doing this: for opennmt create a new image folder that will not contain any blank image from our dataset.
+for opennmt create a new image folder that will not contain any blank image from our dataset.
-Make sure you have the "blank_images" log under "data_for_opennmt" folder.
+Make sure you have the "blank_images log" under "image2mathml_data_creation" folder.
 6) python `data_for_opennmt/create_images_opennmt_odata.py`
 7) create dataset: omml_nK for opennmt
 8) create dataset: olatex_nK for opennmt